Successfully managing projects and programmes throughout their lifecycle.

-- Showcasing the project's impact and disseminating results through websites, social media, conferences, workshops and news articles.
+- Disseminating results and showcasing the project's impact via websites, social media, conferences, workshops and news articles.

-- Winding down the project when it has reached its completion.
+- Winding the project down when it reaches completion.

-FSA is a 3 year programme of experimental research with 2 partners, funded by the Food Standards Agency under the Organic Environmental Contaminants Research Programme.
-It aims to investigate the transfer of organic contaminants to milk due to cows ingesting waste materials used as bedding or as soil conditioner on pasture.
-The programme also examines the uptake of organic contaminants by carrots and cereals grown in soil amended with waste-derived soil conditioners.
+Funded by the Food Standards Agency (FSA) under the Organic Environmental Contaminants Research Programme this project was led by Imperial College with University of Reading and FERA as collaborators.
+It aimed to investigate the transfer of organic contaminants to milk due to cows ingesting waste materials used as bedding or as soil conditioner on pasture.
+The programme also examined the uptake of organic contaminants by carrots and cereals grown in soil amended with waste-derived soil conditioners.

 A variety of waste materials are recycled in agriculture with the benefit of reducing pressure on virgin resources.
 Recycled waste materials, such as untreated waste wood shavings or paper sludge from paper recycling mills, can be effectively used as animal bedding in livestock production.

-The Role of PMO is to provide the overall programme management throughout the duration of the research, ensuring effective partner communication, and timely implementation of deliverables.
-We also lead and facilitate dissemination activities including organising project events and managing the programme’s online presence and website: http://www.foodagrirecycledwaste.org/
+Research Project Management provided the overall project management throughout the duration of the research, ensuring effective partner communication, and timely implementation of deliverables.
+We also led and facilitated dissemination activities including organising project events and managing the project’s communication activities.

 The research programme developed breakthrough technologies in energy efficiency.
 The programme was the largest of its kind worldwide, integrating cutting edge research conducted by a diverse pool of international experts, from molecular simulation to plant level optimisation, from theory to experiments, from design to operations.